5everin/3D-Model-Viewer/README.md

 Lighting: A movable light that can be changed between a point source or a directional source.

-Vertex, wire-frame and flat shaded rendering.
+Renders: Vertexs, wire-frames and flat shaded polygons.

-Transparency*
+Non light based shading.

 multi-threaded